rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ###Parameter 3- callback
-This will return a [PRINTER_STATUS...](../api/printingzebra#Constants) constant string.
+This will return a [PRINTER_STATUS...](../api/printingzebra#Constants) constant as a string.

 ## Printing Images
 For printers with graphics support, images are printed using the [printImageFromFile](../api/printingzebra#mprintImageFromFile) method.
 For example, an image called `myImage.jpg` in your application's `public` folder could use the same [RhoFile.join](../api/File#mjoinSTATIC) helper function and [Application.publicFolder](../api/Application#ppublicFolder) property described above to create a fully qualified path to the `myImage.jpg` file.
-The file could then be passed to the `printImageFromFile` method:
+The file could then be passed to the [printImageFromFile](../api/printingzebra#mprintImageFromFile) method:

 Sample JavaScript code:
 	:::javascript